Verifying the Operation of the USRP Using UHD and GNU Radio

 Additional UHD Utilities

-• Downloads FPGA images for current UHD version
+• Downloads FPGA images for the currently installed UHD version.

 sudo uhd_images_downloader